 April 13, 2018: Massachusetts' highest court declines to block Healey's investigation into Exxon.

 Cities Sue Over Climate Costs

-Faced with the possibility of devastating consequences brought by rising sea levels, six cities and three counties in California, along with New York City, have filed civil lawsuits against several oil and gas companies.
+Faced with the possibility of devastating consequences brought by rising sea levels, five cities and three counties in California, along with New York City, have filed civil lawsuits against several oil and gas companies.
 Three Colorado municipalities have now also sued, seeking to hold two oil companies accountable for the impacts of climate change.

 The lawsuits make a public nuisance claim and, in some cases, allege negligence.
 Essentially the lawsuits say the oil and gas companies have known for decades that burning fossil fuels is one of the biggest contributors to global warming.
 Instead of acting to reduce harm, the cities charge, companies attempted to undermine climate science and mislead the public by downplaying the risk posed by fossil fuels.

 In California, where the lawsuits seek billions of dollars to pay for mitigation measures, such as sea walls to protect coastal property, the oil and gas companies responded by seeking to move the cases to federal courts, where nuisance claims are less likely to succeed.
 That jurisdictional battle rages on, with the cases divided between state and federal courts.

 July 17, 2017: San Mateo County, Marin County and Imperial Beach file separate lawsuits in California Superior Court seeking damages from 37 fossil fuel companies over sea level rise.